I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 Construct the endpoint URL

-To construct the login endpoint URL for the Amazon Cognito hosted web UI, use the values from your user pool.
+To construct the login endpoint URL for the Amazon Cognito hosted web UI, use the following format:

-Note: Replace yourDomainPrefix and region with the values for your user pool.
-To fiind these values, open the Amazon Cognito console and navigate to the Domain name page for your user pool.
+Note: Replace yourDomainPrefix with your user pool's domain and region with your user pool's Region.
 Replace yourClientId with your Amazon Cognito app client's ID and redirectUrl with your app client's callback URL.
-Find these values on the App client settings page for your user pool.

 Test the endpoint URL